-There is no credible evidence of an association between eating red meat and breast cancer.
-However, eating red meat and in particular processed meat (cured with the addition of preservatives and/or other additives) does appear to be associated with a modest increased risk of colorectal (bowel) cancer.
+There is no evidence of an association between eating red meat and breast cancer.
+However, eating red and processed meat (cured with the addition of preservatives and/or other additives) is associated with a modest increased risk of colorectal (bowel) cancer.
 Despite some concerns about meat and cancer, Cancer Council recognises that lean red meat is an important source of dietary iron, zinc, vitamin B12 and protein in the Australian diet.

 Cancer Council recommends:

 - only eating moderate amounts of red meat: 65-100g of cooked red meat, 3-4 times a week